Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Constraints
 -----------

-In the entry level graph, the following names are used to identify the various kernels as follows:
+In the entry-level graph, the following names are used to identify the various kernels:

 'm_mat_vec_mulKernels': This is an array of kernel pointers returned by getKernels which point to the kernels in the SSR and cascade array.
-These are the kernels perform the matrix-vector multiply operations.
+These are the kernels that perform the matrix-vector multiply operations.

 The index of the kernel increments along the cascade chain first.
-For example, a GEMV design with an ``TP_SSR > 1`` and ``TP_CASC_LEN > 1`` where ssrIdx specifies the rank of SSR and cascIdx specifies the position of the kernel along the cascade chain, the index of the kernel can be found by ``(ssrIdx * TP_CASC_LEN) + cascIdx``.
+For example, a GEMV design with a ``TP_SSR > 1`` and ``TP_CASC_LEN > 1`` where ssrIdx specifies the rank of SSR and cascIdx specifies the position of the kernel along the cascade chain, the index of the kernel can be found by ``(ssrIdx * TP_CASC_LEN) + cascIdx``.

 Code Example